-The ion source has a height and diameter of 13.9 cm x 14.4 cm (5.5 in. x 5.7 in.), and a mass of 3.8 kg (8.5 lbs.).
+The ion source has a height and diameter of 14.86 cm x 24.70 cm (5.85 in. x 9.73 in.), and a mass of 11.2 kg (25.0 lbs.).
 The ion source can be mounted to the transit support assembly or free standing.

-2.2.1.1 Anode Module The anode module is easily removed from the main module in this design so that minimal effort is needed to perform maintenance on the ion source, Fig. 2-1.
-Alignment of the two modules is facilitated using an alignment pin attached to the anode module that slides into a clearance hole in the main module.
+2.2.1.1 Anode Module

+The anode module is easily removed from the main module in this design so that minimal effort is needed to perform maintenance on the ion source, Fig. 2-1.
+Alignment of the two modules is facilitated using an alignment guides attached to the anode module that slide onto the hold down rods in the main module.
 Gas and electrical connections to the anode module are made when the module is connected to the main module.
-Water connections are made using SwagelokTM VCO fittings for ease of use, Fig. 2-1.

-2.2.1.2 Main Module The main module contains the magnetic circuit, electrical connections and associated support hardware for the anode module, Fig 2-1.
+2.2.1.2 Main Module

+The main module contains the magnetic circuit, electrical connections and associated support hardware for the anode module, Fig 2-1.
 Electrical and gas connections are made to the source at the main module.
-A vacuum cable from the electrical feedthrough connects to the ion source at the back outer cylinder in this module.
+A vacuum cable from the electrical feedthrough connects to the ion source at the outer shell in this module.
 A gas connection is also made to the module.
 The main module has been designed so that minimal maintenance is required.

-2.2.1.3 Vacuum Cables Vacuum cables have been supplied for the anode and cathode connections that are made from the electrical feedthrough to the ion source and the cathode.
+2.2.1.3 Vacuum Cables

+Vacuum cables have been supplied for the anode and cathode connections that are made from the electrical feedthrough to the ion source and the cathode.
 These cables have been fabricated using fiberglass loom, alumina insulators, and a copper conductor.
 These cables provide electrical shielding from grounded surfaces and prevent the accumulation of sputtered material on the enclosed insulators.

-2.2.1.4 Hollow Cathode Electron Source The hollow cathode has been designed to be operated for long lifetime in addition to ease of maintenance.
-The hollow cathode assembly is fabricated primarily of stainless steel, alumina and tantalum and is shown in figure 2-1.
+2.2.1.4 Hollow Cathode Electron Source

+The hollow cathode has been designed to be operated for long lifetime in addition to ease of maintenance.
+The cathode is fabricated primarily of stainless steel, alumina and tantalum and is shown in figure 2-1.
 Maintenance of the cathode has been made more efficient by utilizing small screws and nuts to attach most of the components to the cathode body, without the use of threaded holes in the components.
 In the event of seizing, they can be broken off and replaced with new screws.
 This approach prevents screws from seizing in the cathode body thus requiring less maintenance.